 The film within the film is the story of a fake ‘real’ Vietnam veteran, John "Four Leaf" Tayback's (Nick Nolte).
 The film version is given by the obnoxious studio executive Les Grossman (Tom Cruise) and director Damien Cockburn (Steve Coogan).
 When a huge explosion goes off without being filmed the production goes way over budget and Grossman threatens to close it down.
-The solution is to rig a part of the jungle with hidden cameras and just drop the cast into it.
+The solution is to rig a part of the jungle with hidden cameras and drop the cast into it.
 The cast is not very aware of what is going on but try to stay in character just in case a camera is on them.
 The group includes Tugg Speedman (Ben Stiller), Kirk Lazarus (Robert Downey, Jr.), rapper Alpa Chino (Brandon T. Jackson), comedian Jeff Portnoy (Jack Black), and character actor Kevin Sandusky (Jay Baruchel).
 Lazarus is a multiple Oscar winner who uses the most extreme form of method acting techniques.
-For this role he had his skin surgically dyed so he would look black.
+For this role, he had his skin surgically dyed so he would look black.
 He constantly stays in character and may believe he is black at this point.
-Portnoy is a drugged out comedian and Speedman is a former big time action star at the trailing end of his career.
-After the accidental death of the director, that the actors think was part of the film, the group is lost in the jungle.
+Portnoy is a drugged out comedian and Speedman is a former big-time action star at the trailing end of his career.
+After the accidental death of the director, that the actors think it was part of the film, the group is lost in the jungle.
 They come across a band of drug deals who mistake them for DEA agents.
 The treatment they receive from the dealers is far from what a group of pampered actors expected.

 Dreamworks releases this film to DVD and Blu-ray with style.
 The DVD version has an anamorphic 2.35:1 video and Dolby 5.1 audio.
 The Blu-ray version features 1080p video and True HD video.
 It takes a second disc on DVD to hold all the extras.
 This is an irreverent film and dark comedy at its best.
 It is almost impossible to compare this film to anything else you have seen.